ucb-bar/chipyard/docs/Advanced-Usage/DTM-Debugging.rst

 .. code-block:: scala

     class DTMBoomConfig extends Config(
-      new WithDTMBoomRocketTop ++
+      new WithDTMTop ++
       new WithBootROM ++
       new WithJtagDTM ++
       new boom.common.SmallBoomConfig)

-In this example, the ``WithDTMBoomRocketTop`` mixin specifies that the top-level SoC will instantiate a DTM.
+In this example, the ``WithDTMTop`` mixin specifies that the top-level SoC will instantiate a DTM.
 The ``WithJtagDTM`` will configure that instantiated DTM to use JTAG as the bringup method (note: this can be removed if you want a DTM-only bringup).
 The rest of the mixins specify the rest of the system (cores, accelerators, etc).